Peter Sloterdijk

 Peter Sloterdijk (/ˈsloʊtərdaɪk/; /de/; born 26 June 1947) is a German philosopher and cultural theorist.
-He was a professor of philosophy and media theory at and Rector from 2001 to 2015 of the University of Art and Design Karlsruhe.
+He was a professor of philosophy and media theory at and Rector from 2001 to 2015 of the Karlsruhe University of Arts and Design.
 He co-hosted the German television show Das Philosophische Quartett from 2002 until 2012.

 Biography

 Sloterdijk's father was Dutch, his mother German.
-He studied philosophy, German studies and history at the University of Munich and the University of Hamburg from 1968 to 1974.
+He studied philosophy, German studies and history at LMU Munich and the University of Hamburg from 1968 to 1974.
 In 1975, he received his PhD from the University of Hamburg.
+In 1978, he became a disciple of Rajneesh, and lived in his ashram until 1980.
 In the 1980s, he worked as a freelance writer, and published his Critique of Cynical Reason (Kritik der zynischen Vernunft) in 1983.
 Sloterdijk has since published a number of philosophical works acclaimed in Germany.
-In 2001, he was named chancellor of the University of Art and Design Karlsruhe, part of the Center for Art and Media Karlsruhe.
+In 2001, he was named chancellor of the Karlsruhe University of Arts and Design, part of the ZKM Center for Art and Media Karlsruhe.
 His best-known Karlsruhe student and former assistant is Marc Jongen, a member of the Bundestag.
 In 2002, Sloterdijk began to co-host Das Philosophische Quartett ('The Philosophical Quartet'), a show on the German ZDF television channel devoted to discussing key contemporary issues in-depth.